50 Subtle Health Symptoms You Should Never Ignore

 The good news?
 It doesn't mean you'll end up in adult diapers.
 According to Ramin, by making certain dietary and lifestyle changes, you can regain bladder control that you had previously lost—but the first step is calling a medical professional.

-Nausea with Abdominal Pain
+Nausea with abdominal pain

 While nausea on its own can be a symptom of everything from food poisoning to pregnancy, nausea paired with abdominal pain—especially pain that gets worse after eating—should never be ignored.
 You could be experiencing pancreatitis, which occurs when your pancreas becomes inflamed by your digestive enzymes.
 Other symptoms include unexpected weight loss, tenderness in the abdomen, and changes in your bowel movements.
 Unfortunately, serious complications can arise from untreated pancreatitis, including infection, kidney failure, and breathing problems.
 It is also considered a risk factor for pancreatic cancer, so a full workup from a doctor is prudent.

-Numbness in Your Hands or Feet
+Numbness in hands or feet

 It may be tempting to ignore the tingling or numbness in your hands and feet—it doesn't really hurt, after all.
 But this symptom could be pointing to a range of issues, some of them serious, and the only way to rule those out is with the help of a doctor.
 If you're lucky, the tingling may be the result of a vitamin deficiency—something you should be able to easily address with dietary changes or supplements.